Build Guide - Regular - Feature Announcement

 For inspiration on great-looking feature announcements, head over to ReallyGoodUX.

-When you're ready you can use Test Mode to see what your modal will look like and publish your flow.
+When you're ready you can use Test your Flows to see what your modal will look like and publish your flow.
 And remember, you don't need to wait to build all the content you're hoping to build to set this flow live; and you can always iterate on each flow once you know how your users are interacting with them.